News

 Without the finding of a relevant liability by the court, a judge has no jurisdiction to make a BLO.
 Until recently, there had been no judicial guidance as to what constitutes a building safety risk for the purposes of establishing a relevant liability…

-What is a Building Liability Order & What Does it Do?
+What is a Building Liability Order and What Does it Do?

 Find out in this article what a Building Liability Order (“BLO”) is and how it is ground-breaking in creating accountability for defective construction works since the Grenfell Tower tragedy…